BU-DiSC/Qu-ART/README.md

-# QuART
+# Qu-ART

-This repository contains an implementation of the Adaptive Radix Tree (ART) and several QuART (Quick Adaptive Radix Tree) variants with different fast-path strategies.
+This repository contains an implementation of the Adaptive Radix Tree (ART) and several Qu-ART (Quick Adaptive Radix Tree) variants with different fast-path strategies.

 ---